 - 1. Weekly attendance to site of placement - 2.
 Attendance at and active participation in the monthly Theological Reflection Gatherings - 3.
-Timely submission of Theological Reflection Papers - 4.
+NEW: Timely submission of the short monthly Reflection Narrative - 4.
+Timely submission of Theological Reflection Papers 1 per semester - 5.
 Completion and submission of the Student Learning Contract